reecehill/boilerplate.localhost/README.md

-# Github README.md for the Vue 3 project
+# Your lean starter template for Vue3 (with branding, cache, store, routes etc.)

 ## 📙 Introduction

 Welcome.
 This is a basic starting point for front-end projects utilising Vue 3.
-This project is designed to be the beginnings of a flexible and scalable admin panel for web applications.
-It follows the Atomic Design principle, and is expected to communicate with an API.
+This project is designed to be the beginnings of a flexible and scalable admin panel (or any other web app).
+It follows the Atomic Design principle for file structure, and is expected to communicate with an API for data retrieval (hence Tanstack).
+It's a beginning repo from which projects can flourish, with all dependencies compatible and working as they should.
+Feel free to use it, I've not done anything special other than link it all together.

+Out-of-the-box, I've prepped it with the following dependencies:
+- Vue (v3)
+- Vue Router (v4)
+- Vite (v5)
+- Pinia (v2)
+- Tanstack, Vue Query (v5)
+- Typescript (v5)
+- Tailwind CSS (v3)
+  - Tailwind Forms (v0.5)
+- ESLint (v8)
+- Typedoc (v0.25)
+- Cypress (v13)
+- CSSNano (v7)
+- And more.
+See package.json

 ## 🚀 Getting Started